IOT-DSA/dslink-scala-ignition/README.md

 1. Connect to DGLux platform by navigating to <http://localhost:8080> in your browser.
 2. Switch to **Data** panel on the left, expand **sys** node and right click on **links**.
 4. Select *Install Link* command in the context menu and choose **Ignition**.
 5. Choose any name you want and click *Invoke*.
-The Ignition DSLink will be installed to your platform.
+The Ignition DSLink will be installed to your platform and you should see **ignition** node in the */downstream/* tree.

-## Using Ignition
+## Using Ignition RX

 ### Ignition RX architecture